 June Dance Classes

-Due to the current Covid 19 safety guidelines, our June Dance Classes at Providence College for 2020 are canceled.
-Thank you for your understanding and please check back for June 2021 updates.
+Due to the current Covid 19 safety guidelines, our June Dance Classes at Providence College are suspended.
+Thank you for your understanding and please check back for updates.

 Open to the Community

 Here’s a rare chance to get in a good solid month of dance with great teachers!
 Daily dance classes will be available to the community during the month of June at Providence College.
 Several outstanding teachers from around Rhode Island will be offering varied classes each morning in the Smith Center for the Arts on the PC campus.

 All classes meet from 10-11:30 AM, weekdays, in the Smith Center Dance Studio on campus.
 The schedule includes modern, ballet, jazz, and tap.
 All classes are at the intermediate level.
 Dancers may take single classes, or buy a group of four or eight classes at a discount.
 The cost is $12 for a single class, $40 for four, and $80 for eight classes.
 Student pay $7 for a single or $24 for four.

 Please email firstname.lastname@example.org with questions about the classes.

 Ali Angelone holds an MFA from Virginia Commonwealth University.
 Ali spent four years on the faculty at the University of North Dakota before returning to New England in 2015.
 She has taught throughout the country: Berea College, Westfield State University, Western Connecticut State University, University of Rhode Island, Providence College, Rhode Island College, Roger Williams University, Bridgewater State College, and others.
 Directing & Choreography credits include Catch Me If You Can, Legally Blonde, Five Women Wearing the Same Dress and Bye Bye Birdie at Dean College, Fame and many more.
 Ali is currently an Assistant Professor of Musical Theatre at Dean College.